 Many people have passed on the Chase Sapphire Cards for this card because of the One Sapphire Rule.
 This card prohibits those who have gotten a Sapphire card sign-up bonus within the last 4 years from getting another one.
 This card has a bigger sign-up bonus and circumvents the rule – a win-win scenario for many.

 I would highly consider this card if I had more expenditures within the bonus categories.
-It would also be a nice complement to my Ink Cash card.
+It would also be a nice complement to my Chase Quartet.